pandaprivacy/pandaprivacy.org/terms.md

 ## Changes

-The company last updated these terms on February 15, 2019, and may update these terms again.
+The company last updated these terms on {{page.updated | date: "%B %-d, %Y"}}, and may update these terms again.
 The company will post all updates to the website.
 For updates that contain substantial changes, the company agrees to e-mail you, if you've created an account and provided a valid e-mail address.
 The company may also announce updates with special messages or alerts on the website.

 Once you get notice of an update to these terms, you must agree to the new terms in order to keep using the website.